About the Mad River Valley Planning District

 The 2013 MRV Data Report provides a wealth of information for community planning purposes.
 Click here to go to the report page.

-MRVPD & the MRV Rural Resource Commission are in the process of finalizing the Mad River Valley Hill Farm Project, which eplores why the earliest farms in the Valley (and Vermont) took root high above the rich soils of the floodplain.
-The project consists of a historical essay (available here) and a documentary film.
+MRVPD & the MRV Rural Resource Commission are proud to present the final Mad River Valley Hill Farm Project, which explores why the earliest farms in the Valley (and Vermont) took root high above the rich soils of the floodplain.
+The project consists of a historical essay (available here) and a documentary film (available here).
 The documentary film includes compelling historical photos and cameos by local farmers revealing how higher elevation farmland is more important than ever to the vitality of agriculture in our community and the state.
-The film is scheduled to premier in Waitsfield during the Spring of 2014.,